Deliverance - 1

 1. The first time by pleading lack of eloquent speech.

-- The idea being he didn't have the skill to speak to men of high position (even though he had been brought up and educated at the royal court as the son of a princess).
+- The idea being that he didn't have the skill to speak to men of high position (even though he had been brought up and educated at the royal court as the son of a princess).

 - He emphasizes that he has always had problems of one kind or another.